SamAkinbile/Emarket/README.md

 ## Acknowledgments

-Many thanks to my student care Kim for her support and advice.
-Thanks to The Code Institute slack community and tutor me for their quick responses and very helpful feedback.
+Many thanks to my student care advisors, Kim and Kieron, for their support and guidance.
+I also appreciate The Code Institute's tutoring service for their prompt responses and invaluable feedback."